the-deep-learners/study-group/nn-from-scratch/README.md

 - Create more versatility in terms of number of layers, number of neurons per layer
 - Implement some form on minibatching?
 Is this practical / logical given the optimizer is doing the learning?
 - Speed.
 Right now, with 50000 images, it takes quite a while on my core i7 to train the model.
 SGD and mini-batching could speed this up, but I'm not sure how to implement it.
 Suggestions are welcome.
+- Switch to a SGD based model and remove the scipy.optimize function altogether